ahmaddmuneeb/expoclass/Readme.md

 	•	iOS: To run the app on an iOS simulator, press i in the Expo Developer Tools or run:

-npx expo start --ios | press i to open iOS simulator | scan QR code in expo app to run the code
+        `npx expo start --ios` OR `press i to open iOS simulator` OR `scan QR code in expo app to run the code`

 	•	Android: To run the app on an Android emulator, press a in the Expo Developer Tools or run:

-npx expo start --android | press a to open android emulator | scan QR code in expo app to run the code
+        `npx expo start --android` OR `press i to open iOS simulator` OR `scan QR code in expo app to run the code`

 	•	Web: To run the app in a web browser, press w in the Expo Developer Tools or run:

-npx expo start --web
+        `npx expo start --web`

 For more advanced options, refer to the Expo documentation.

 Troubleshooting

-Common Issues

-	•	Expo CLI not recognized: Make sure you have expo-cli installed or use npx expo.
-	•	Metro Bundler fails to start: Try resetting Metro by running:

-expo start --clear

 	•	Error: SDK Version Mismatch: Ensure that your expo package in package.json matches the required SDK     version (e.g., SDK 50).

 Learn More